jmdelacerna/lighthouse/docs/variability.md

 When creating your thresholds for failure, either mental or programmatic, use aggregate values like the median, 90th percentile, or even min instead of single tests.

-The median Lighthouse score of 5 runs is twice as stable as 1 run, and tools like [pwmetrics](https://github.com/paulirish/pwmetrics) can run Lighthouse for you automatically.
+The median Lighthouse score of 5 runs is twice as stable as 1 run, and tools like [pwmetrics](https://github.com/paulirish/pwmetrics) or [lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci/) can run Lighthouse multiple times for you automatically.
 Using the minimum value is also a big improvement over not testing at all and is incredibly simple to implement, just run Lighthouse up to 5 times until it passes!

 ## Related Documentation